azyabagoff/minishell/README.md

 2 people worked on this project in a team.

-My part was executable and my teamemate's part was parsing of terminal input string.
+My part was executable and my teammate's part was parsing of terminal input string.

 To launch minishell, write "make" command and then write "./minishell" command in the directory, where Makefile is located.